 3.1.
 Impact of spacing and foliar application of nutrients on growth parameters

-The different growth characteristics differ significantly with respect to the application of different foliar nutrients under different space regime (Table 1).
-The data shows that S1 (closer spacing at 45×10 cm) produced taller plants than S2(60×10 cm) at all stages, and % increase of S1 over S2 at 30 DAS,60 DAS and at harvest is 2.8 %,12.49 % and 9.11 % respectively.
-This may be due to the inter-row competition between the plants for sun light, water, nutrients and space in closer spacing promotes vertical growth of the plant rather than horizontal growth.
+The growth characteristics differ significantly with respect to the application of foliar nutrients under different space regimes (Table 1).
+The data show that S1 (closer spacing at 45×10 cm) produced taller plants than S2 (60×10 cm) at all stages, and the % increase of S1 over S2 at 30 DAS, 60 DAS, and at harvest is 2.8 %, 12.49 %, and 9.11 %, respectively.
+This may be due to inter-row competition between plants for sunlight, water, nutrients, and space.
+Closer spacing promotes vertical growth rather than horizontal growth.
 The findings were in close agreement with those of Tanya and Kumar (2015) and Rashmitha et al. (2021).
 Among foliar nutrients, N6: 2 % Novel spray, recorded maximum plant height at all the stages, which is 28.34% higher than N1(1 % Urea) and 11.03 % higher than N2(2 % Urea) at harvest.
 The foliar application of nutrients during a crucial crop growth stage, which aids in controlling cell division and multiplication as well as cell elongation and development of leaves and other plant parts, may be the cause of this increase in plant height.
 Champaneri et al. observed similar findings (2021).
-A different statistical trend was observed in number of branches, as significantly higher number of branches was recorded with 60 ×10 cm spacing over 45×10 cm spacing at 60 DAS and at harvest.
-This could be explained by the fact that plants with wider spacing have greater horizontal growth and canopy area since there are fewer plants there, which reduces competition amongst the plants for the resources that are available compared to those with closer spacing.
+A different statistical trend was observed in the number of branches, with a significantly higher number recorded with 60 × 10 cm spacing compared with 45 × 10 cm spacing at 60 DAS and at harvest.
+This could be explained by the fact that plants with wider spacing have greater horizontal growth and canopy area, since there are fewer plants, which reduces competition for available resources compared to those with closer spacing.
 Observations provided by Ganvit et al. (2022) and Rashmita et al. (2021) support these findings.
-On the other hand, application of 2% novel recorded a significantly higher number of branches at 60 DAS and at harvest and closely followed by 2 % LUP and 1 % Novel.
-Growth regulators including gibberellic acid, naphthalene acetic acid, and cytokinin, which encourage meristematic activities and lead to enhanced cell division and elongation, may be present in new plus organic liquid nutrients.
+On the other hand, application of 2% Novel recorded a significantly higher number of branches at 60 DAS and at harvest, and was closely followed by 2% LUP and 1% Novel.
+Growth regulators, including gibberellic acid, naphthalene acetic acid, and cytokinin, which promote meristematic activity and enhance cell division and elongation, may be present in new plus organic liquid nutrients.
 Maheswari et al. (2017) have also reported similar results.

 Table 1: Impact of spacing and foliar application of nutrients on growth parameters.